contivpp/contivpp-site/content/docs/services/pteropusio-services.md

 ### VPP-NAT plugin limitations

-The VPP-NAT plugin is a relatively recent addition to the VPP toolbox, and some of its limitations impact Contiv-VPP.
+The VPP-NAT plugin is a relatively recent addition to the VPP toolbox, and some of its limitations impact Pteropus.io.
 They are:
  1. Tracking of TCP sessions is experimental and has not been fully tested
  2. Not all dynamically created sessions are automatically cleaned up
  3. Translations are endpoint **independent**, which affects certain communication scenarios, mostly in the STN mode

-## Services implementation in Contiv-VPP control plane
+## Services implementation in Pteropus.io control plane
 ### VPP-NAT support in the Ligato VPP Agent

 The VPP-NAT plugin for IPv4 is configured through the [vpp/ifplugin][vpp-agent-if-plugin]